AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

+## Prep Work

-## Overview
+### Overview

 The data for year 2020 is divided into 1 quarter and 9 months.
 The data is downloaded, skimmed, prepared, cleaned, and manipulated.
+This part deals with all the dirty work prior to the actual analysis and visualization.
+This prep-work lays the foundation of our data problem solving, and can take twice as much time and effort as the rest of it.

+If you are more interested with the analysis, and results, you can jump ahead to [Data Summary](projects/bike_sharing_2020/bike_sharing_2020/#summary)

 ### R Libraries